profy-shopify/apps-jar/_pages/privacypolicy.md

 - **Affiliate** means an entity that controls, is controlled by or is under common control with a party, where "control" means ownership of 50% or more of the shares, equity interest or other securities entitled to vote for election of directors or other managing authority.

-- **Application** refers to Fast Apps, the software program provided by the Company.
+- **Application** refers to AppsJar, the software program provided by the Company.

-- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to Fast Apps.
+- **Company** (referred to as either "the Company", "We", "Us" or "Our" in this Agreement) refers to AppsJar.

 - **Country** refers to: Karnataka, India